Engaging families in Teaching Practices

-Family engagement is an important component of student-centered teaching.
-Families can inform educators about student strengths, learning preferences, and barriers to learning.
-Educators can apply family insights to create inclusive learning communities.
-Read on to learn more about how educators can include families in teaching practices.
+Family engagement is an important component of designing learner-centered experiences.
+Families can inform educators about an individual’s strengths and preferences.
+Educators can apply insights provided from family members to create inclusive learning communities.

 Engage Families in the Learning Community

-Educators consider families part of the learning community and engage in frequent, direct communication with families.
+Practice: The district considers families part of the learning community and provides guidance for all educators to engage in frequent, direct communication with families of students with disabilities.

 Actions to engage families in the learning community:

-- Engage in regular communication with families that is bi-directional through familiar means (i.e., text message, email, etc.).
+- Provide guidance for communicating with families: The district provides educators guidance for engaging in regular communication regarding instruction with families of students with disabilities using bi-directional and familiar means (i.e., text message, email, etc.).

 Actions to support the shifting role:

-- Encourage families to advocate for the learning supports their learners require.
+- Provide guidance on family advocacy: The district provides guidance for educators to encourage families to advocate for the learning supports their children require.

-- Provide families and students with a variety of resources and training to guide their transition to become a self-advocate and be self-determined young adults.
+- Provide guidance on self-advocacy: The district provides guidance to educators to support families and students with a variety of resources and training to guide students’ transitions to becoming self-advocates and self-determined young adults.

 Resources